 Legislation, Plan, etc. Summary of high level aim/ purpose/ objective Summary of lower level objectives, actions etc. Relevance to the Plan Promote the maintenance of biodiversity, taking account of economic, social, cultural and regional requirements.
-Establish a system of strict protection for the animal species and plant species listed in Annex IV. combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
+2 1 1 combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
 Birds Directive (2009/147/EC) Conserve all species of naturally occurring birds in the wild state including their eggs, nests and habitats.
 Protect, manage and control these species and comply with regulations relating to their exploitation.
 The species included in Annex I shall be the subject of special conservation measures concerning their habitat in order to ensure their survival and reproduction in their area of distribution. area of habitats for all the species of birds referred to in Annex 1.
-Preserve, maintain and establish biotopes and habitats to include the creation of protected areas (Special Protection Where new land use developments or activities occur as a result of this legislation, plan, programme, etc., individually or in combination with others, potential in-combination effects (see Section 7.3) may arise.
+Preserve, maintain and establish biotopes and habitats to include the creation of protected areas (Special Protection Areas).
+Where new land use developments or activities occur as a result of this legislation, plan, programme, etc., individually or in combination with others, potential in-combination effects (see Section 7.3) may arise.
 Implementation of the Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
 EU Nitrates Directive (91/676/EC) Reducing water pollution caused or induced by nitrates from agricultural sources and - preventing further such pollution.
-Ireland's Nitrates Action Programme is designed to prevent pollution of surface waters and ground water from agricultural sources and to protect and improve water quality.
-Ireland's third NAP came into operation in 2014.
-Each Member State's NAP must include: • a limit on the amount of livestock manure applied to the land each year • set periods when land spreading is prohibited due to risk • set capacity levels for the storage of livestock manure Where new land use developments or activities occur as a result of this legislation, plan, programme, etc., individually or in combination with others, potential in-combination effects (see Section 7.3) may arise.
+Where new land use developments or activities occur as a result of this legislation, plan, programme, etc., individually or in combination with others, potential in-combination effects (see Section 7.3) may arise.
 Implementation of the Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
-EU Integrated Pollution Prevention Control Directive (2008/1/EC) • The purpose of this Directive is to achieve integrated prevention and control of pollution arising from the activities listed in Annex I. It lays down measures designed to prevent or, where that is not practicable, to reduce emissions in the air, water and land from the abovementioned activities, including measures concerning waste, in order to achieve a high level of protection of the environment taken as a whole, without prejudice to Directive 85/337/EEC and other relevant Community provisions. flexibility; and Where new land use developments or activities occur as a result of this legislation, plan, programme, etc., individually or in combination with others, potential in-combination effects (see Section 7.3) may arise.
+EU Integrated Pollution Prevention Control Directive (2008/1/EC) The purpose of this Directive is to achieve integrated prevention and control of pollution arising from the activities listed in Annex I. It lays down measures designed to prevent or, where that is not practicable, to reduce emissions in the air, water and land from the abovementioned activities, including measures concerning waste, in order to achieve a high level of protection of the environment taken as a whole, without prejudice to Directive 85/337/EEC and other relevant Community provisions. an integrated approach best available techniques, flexibility; and public participation Where new land use developments or activities occur as a result of this legislation, plan, programme, etc., individually or in combination with others, potential in-combination effects (see Section 7.3) may arise.
 Implementation of the Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the